Balooog/Project_Yolkless/README.md

 - Capacity bar tracks Egg Credits versus storage and hot-reloads with balance tweaks (`R`).
 - Feed button now shows a live Feed Supply meter that drains while held and refills when idle.
-- A lightweight VisualDirector autoload drives feed particle visuals that ramp with Feed Supply and PPS; disable them via the Settings → Visual Effects toggle.
+- A lightweight VisualDirector autoload drives feed particles that burst from the Hold-to-Feed button only while you are feeding; disable them via the Settings → Visual Effects toggle.
 - Visual Layer is a background `CanvasLayer`; the HUD sits on a higher layer so buttons stay interactive while visuals play underneath.
 - The `VisualViewport` control stretches with the window, keeping particle modules centered and auto-resized across any viewport.
 - All player-facing strings are driven via `game/data/strings_egg.tsv`; pressing `R` refreshes both numbers and copy.
+- The top stats row now surfaces conveyor throughput (`items/sec` and queue) straight from the ConveyorManager.
 - Press `F3` to toggle the debug overlay with live PPS, capacity, burst state, tier, research multipliers, hashes, and log context.

 ## Hold-to-Feed Meter